nodejs/node/doc/api/tls.md

 Instances of `tls.TLSSocket` implement the duplex [Stream][] interface.

-*Note*: Methods that return TLS connection metadata (e.g.
+Methods that return TLS connection metadata (e.g.
 [`tls.TLSSocket.getPeerCertificate()`][] will only return data while the connection is open.